 Corded – A corded drill obviously has a cord, but it also has more power and can take more motor abuse.
 A corded drill is great for heavy duty jobs such as using a big hole saw, drilling into concrete or mixing mud.
 A corded drill is nice to have when you need it, but that is usually only 2% of the time.
 The rest of the time a cordless drill will be fine.
 A corded drill is usually measured in Amps.
 The more amps the more power.

 Cordless – Cordless drills are great.
 You can go anywhere and don’t have to worry about plugging them in.
-Now-a-days cordless drills will pretty much do anything you need them to do.
+Nowadays cordless drills will pretty much do anything you need them to do.
 The motors have greatly improved, not to mention the battery life and power.
 Cordless drills come in different volts and different amps.
 The smaller the volt the lighter the tool (in most cases), but also the shorter the battery life and the less the power the drill offers.

-Drill – A drill is most common, it usually consist of five items: forward, reverse, clutch, hi/low and variable speed.
+Drill/Driver – A drill is most common, it usually consist of five items: forward, reverse, clutch, hi/low and variable speed.
 The forward and reverse are strictly for drilling screws in or taking them out.
 The clutch reacts to the resistance of the screw.
-If the clutch is set low, once the screw has a little resistance the drill will no longer drill the screw in any farther.
+If the clutch is set low, once the screw has a little resistance the drill will no longer drill the screw in any further.
 A high setting means it will keep drilling until the user stops or the screw is tighter than the power the drill can deliver.
 The hi and low is speed.
-Low speed is geared toward more torque screwing while hi is for speed.
+Low speed is geared toward more torque screwing or drilling bigger holes, while hi is for speed.
 Variable speed is nice because you can change the speed of the drill by how far you push the trigger in.
 Some applications require the user to drill slowly.

 Screw Gun/ Decking Drill – A screw gun is designed for drywall or decking.
 It has a depth gauge or cone on the front that will automatically stop once the user has gone a certain depth in the drywall.
-The depth is important in dry wall because the paper on the drywall is what gives it the strength.
-Once you screw to far in and break the paper, the screw really isn’t doing anything.
+The depth is important in drywall because the paper on the drywall is what gives it the strength.
+Once you screw too far in and break the paper, the screw really isn’t doing anything.
 The trigger can stay on as you move from screw to screw because the head of the screw gun doesn’t actually move until the user puts pressure on the gun by pressing it against the wall.
 All these features allow the user to hang drywall very fast and very accurate.

 Chucks Sizes and Types